mskill/malika/labs_GitHub_GitHub1_Getting_Started.md

 ![image](images/Add_filename.png "Add filename")

 - Scroll down the page after adding the text.
-Add description of the file (optional) and click Commit new file.
+Add a description of the file (optional) and click Commit new file.

 ![image](images/commit_newfile.png "Commit New file")